 Face the group.
-Remember the protocol of your company and address most of your report to the person of highest rank.
+Remember the protocol of your company, and address most of your report to the person of highest rank.

 However, do not exclude others in the group.
+Talk with the group, not at them.

 Relax.
 Speak clearly so that everyone can hear.
 Keep the tempo of your report lively, but don't race through it.
 Try to speak naturally and sincerely.
 Do not orate.